Regenerative Practices 101 Pathway:

 There are many steps you can take to reduce your carbon footprint.
 You can make lifestyle changes such as getting less meat, shopping less, and becoming more energy efficient at home.
 However each of these effects still leaves a small carbon footprint.

 One way to combat the effects of your total carbon footprint is to purchase carbon credits.
 A carbon credit is the certificate that a practice has removed 1 tonne of carbon dioxide from the atmosphere.
-At CIBO, we sell carbon credits for $20 per credit.
+At CIBO, we work with leading enterprises and growers to generate high-quality agricultural carbon credits.

 At CIBO, we believe that individuals, organizations and enterprises should be able to offset their footprint with agriculture carbon credits.
 Agriculture carbon credits are high quality because they rely on regenerative agriculture which helps to further improve our planet.